ezio416/tm-warrior-medals/README.md

 There are currently no plans to add any other medals, though I'm not necessarily opposed to the idea.
 With enough user requests I may add another medal, but you must also suggest a good name for it, and the change will not happen quickly.

 This plugin does not collect any of your personal information.
 This is solely for your own personal use.
+Please feel free to look through the source code on [Github](https://github.com/ezio416/tm-warrior-medals) to verify this for yourself.

 Seasonal campaign:
 -